 Should Art Prints Be Matted?
 Does It Matter?
 Explained

-Should art prints be matted or does it actually not matter?
 Matting art prints is a personal choice but I have found over the years that matting art prints is a great way to make your artwork look more polished and presentable when framing or displaying.

-Matting art prints also helps protect the print from dust, moisture, and sticking to the glass framing over time.
 When matting art prints, make sure to use archival-grade mat boards – these are acid-free and will keep your artwork safe for years to come.

 Also, try to use colors that complement the art such as whites or off-whites rather than anything too bold such as colored matting may take away from the print itself.

 Consider choosing a thickness of mat board that will give the artwork just enough depth so it stands out but doesn’t overpower it either.
-If you plan on selling your work with mats included, consider offering different options so buyers can choose what works best for them.
-For example, you might offer pre-cut mats in various sizes along with instructions on how they can be trimmed down if necessary.

 I have also found that there are a couple of attributes that you need to factor in when deciding whether to mat an art frame or not.
 Let me go through these below.